PrefectHQ/prefect/docs/guides/logs.md

 The default flow run log formatter uses the flow run name for log messages.

 !!! note
-        Starting in 2.7.11, if you use a logger that sends logs to the API outside of a flow or task run, a warning will be displayed instead of an error.
-You can silence this warning by setting `PREFECT_LOGGING_TO_API_WHEN_MISSING_FLOW=ignore` or have the logger raise an error by setting the value to `error`.
+        Starting in 2.7.11, if you use a logger that sends logs to the API outside of a flow or task run, a warning is displayed instead of an error.
+Silence this warning by setting `PREFECT_LOGGING_TO_API_WHEN_MISSING_FLOW=ignore` or have the logger raise an error by setting the value to `error`.

 ### Logging in tasks

-Logging in tasks works much as logging in flows: retrieve a logger instance with `get_run_logger()`, then call the standard Python [logging methods](https://docs.python.org/3/library/logging.html).
+Logging in tasks works much like logging in flows: retrieve a logger instance with `get_run_logger()`, then call the standard Python [logging methods](https://docs.python.org/3/library/logging.html).

 ```python
 from prefect import flow, task, get_run_logger